-- (1) A table of contents, mission statement, and major objectives for the plan. - (2) A description of procedures the electric utility uses to move from its normal operations to each stage or level of outage response and restoration of services. - (3) A description of the electric utility's requirements for restoring service.
-In the event of an interruption of electric service during a period of emergency or disaster, an electric utility's service restoration plan shall give priority to hospitals that are customers of the electric utility. - (4) Identification and annual updates of all of the electric utility's critical facilities, as defined by the electric utility, and reasonable measures to protect its personnel and facilities. - (5) Contingency identification, i.e., a plan for training alternative or backup employees,identifying backup power supplies, and identifying alternative means of communicatingwith the office and field employees. - (6) A list of twenty-four hour phone numbers of fire and police departments and county/regional emergency management directors in its service area. - (7) Procedures for requesting aid, and utilizing crews from other electric transmission owners and/or distribution utilities, and utilizing other restoration assistance. - (8) Procedures for prompt identification of outage areas, timely assessment of damage, and, as accurately as conditions allow, provision of an informed estimate of materials, equipment, personnel, and hours required to restore service provision of time necessary for restoral of service. - (9) Performance objectives for telephone response time to customer outage calls and procedures to accomplish those objectives. - (910) The policy and procedures for outage response and restoration of service by priority and a list of such priorities, including the following: - (a) "Live wire down" situations. - (b) Restoring service to the facilities designated in paragraph (A)(3) of rule 4901:1-10-07 of the Administrative Code, and the entities specified in paragraph (A)(4) of rule 4901:1-10-07 of the Administrative Code. - (c) Providing information to critical customers who are without service. - (101) The policy and procedures for providing outage response and restoration of service updates to the county/regional emergency management directors, mayors, and other elected officials; the commission's outage coordinator; the commission's media office; the media; and the electric utility's customers.
+- (A) Each electric utility shall maintain an emergency plan(s) in accordance with this rule.
+Each emergency plan shall include at least the following elements:, or if these elements are contained in another document, each electric utility shall reference such document in the plan: - (1) A table of contents., mission statement, and major objectives for the plan. - (2) A description of procedures the electric utility uses to move from its normal operations to each stage or level of outage response and restoration of services. - (3) A description of the electric utility's requirements for restoring service.
+In the event of an interruption of electric service during a period of emergency or disaster, an electric utility's service restoration plan shall give priority to hospitals that are customers of the electric utility. - (4) Identification and annual updates of all of the electric utility's critical facilities, as defined by the electric utility, and reasonable measures to protect its personnel and facilities. - (5) Contingency identification, i.e., a plan for training alternative or backup employees2, identifying backup power supplies, and identifying alternative means of communicating with the office and field employees. - (6) A list of twenty-four hour phone numbers of fire and police departments and county/regional emergency management directors in its service area.

+- (7) Procedures for requesting aid, and utilizing crews from other electric transmission owners and/or distribution utilities, and utilizing other restoration assistance. - (8) Procedures for prompt identification of outage areas,: timely assessment of damage,; and, as accurately as conditions allow, provision of an informed estimate of materials, equipment, personnel, and hours required to restore service provision of time necessary for restoral of service. - (9) Performance objectives for telephone response time to customer outage calls and procedures to accomplish those objectives. - (10) (9) The policy and procedures for outage response and restoration of service by priority and a list of such priorities, including the following: - (a) "Live wire down" situations. - (b) Restoring service to the facilities designated in paragraph (A)(3) of rule 4901:1-10-07 of the Administrative Code, and the entities specified in paragraph (A)(4) of rule 4901:1-10-07 of the Administrative Code. - (c) Providing information to critical customers who are without service. - (11) (10) The policy and procedures for providing outage response and restoration of service updates, to the county/regional emergency management directors, mayors, and other elected officials; the commission's outage coordinator; the commission's media office; the media; and the electric utility's customers. - (12) (11) The policy and procedures to verify that service has been restored in each outage area. - (13) (12) The policy and procedures for providing maximum outage response, seeking outside assistance, and restoring service in a worst case outage scenario, i.e., "a major event." - (14) (13) The policy and procedures to provide supervisors who are responsible for emergency response a copy of the latest edition of the emergency plan. - (15) (14) The policy and procedures to: - (a) Establish and maintain a liaison with appropriate fire and police departments within the electric utility's service territory.

-Attachment A Chapter 4901:1-10, Ohio Adm.Code Electrical Service and Safety Standards Case No. 22-872-EL-ORD Page 15 of 88
+Attachment A Chapter 4901:1-10, Ohio Adm.Code Electrical Service and Safety Standards Case No. 22-872-EL-ORD Page 15 of 87